neonwuchang/Flags-de-Triomphe/README.md

 # About
-Documenting the process of capturing flags.
+Documenting the thought process of capturing flags.